A Little Green Rosetta

 The song forms a coda for Joe's Garage, completing the song cycle of the album.
 The opening narration by Zappa as the Central Scrutinizer, describing his job at the facility, is nearly identical to the opening preamble to the 1975 song "Muffin Man" from Bongo Fury.
 "A Little Green Rosetta" is the only song on Joe's Garage where Zappa's entire studio band sings along to the chorus.

 Zappa's dialogue in the Joe's Garage recording also lampoons Steve Gadd's status as one of the highest-paid session drummers in popular music.
 This song was analyzed in the books Zappa, and Academy Zappa.

 An earlier recording of the song was made at the Record Plant in Los Angeles in 1975.
 The 1975 recording featured only brief piano and vocal parts from Zappa.
-This was included in the Läther album in 1977.
+This was included on the Läther album in 1977.
 It was not officially released at the time, but was widely traded among Zappa fans as a bootleg recording before its official release in 1996.

-At one point in the song Zappa quotes from the U.S. doowop song Rang Tang Ding Dong (I Am The Japanese Sandman) by The Cellos.
+At one point in the song, Zappa quotes from the U.S. doowop song "Rang Tang Ding Dong (I Am the Japanese Sandman)" by the Cellos.